Evgeni6197/Google-Search-front-end/README.md

 To launch the project you should make the following (explained for Linux):
 1) Locally on your terminal window type: git clone https://github.com/Evgeni6197/Google-Search-front-end.git
-2) Launch the 'index.html' in the local browser.
+2) Run the 'index.html' in the local browser.